 - Hot Toys released a Maria Hill figure from Avengers: Age of Ultron as a Toy Fair exclusive.

 - Maria Hill was featured in the HeroClix figure game.

 - Hasbro released a Maria Hill figure as part of a Marvel Legends two-pack with Iron Man.

-- Hasbro released a Maria Hill as part of the Thanos "Build-a-Figure" Marvel Legends wave.
+- Hasbro released a Maria Hill figure as part of a Marvel Legends three-pack with Nick Fury and Phil Coulson.

 Maria Hill appears in the novel New Avengers: Breakout, working as the temporary head of S.H.I.E.L.D. while Nick Fury is working deep cover.
 This version of Maria is explicitly stated to be of Latina descent.